Understanding DOT Hours of Service (HOS)

 Sleeper Berth Provision

-Drivers using a sleeper berth can split their required 10-hour break into two periods (e.g., 8/2 or 7/3 hours).
-These rules are helpful for team drivers or those on flexible schedules and fall under DOT HOS rules.
+Drivers using a sleeper berth can split their required 10-hour break into two periods — for example, 8/2 or 7/3 hours.
+These rules are particularly helpful for team drivers or those on flexible schedules.

 Adverse Driving Conditions

-When conditions like weather or traffic cause unexpected delays, the DOT hours of service limits may be extended by 2 hours.
-This gives flexibility without compromising compliance.
+When unexpected conditions like severe weather or traffic cause delays, DOT hours of service limits may be extended by 2 hours.
+This provides flexibility without compromising compliance — but the exemption only applies to conditions that couldn't have been foreseen at the start of the trip.

-Ignoring HOS regulations can cost drivers big—both financially and legally.
-Violations can lead to out-of-service orders, fines, and even termination.
-Worse, ignoring DOT hours puts lives at risk.
-A tired driver is a dangerous driver.
+Ignoring HOS regulations can cost drivers big — both financially and legally.
+Violations can lead to out-of-service orders, fines, and termination.
+Beyond the penalties, an exhausted driver is a dangerous driver.
+Compliance isn't optional; it's the baseline for operating safely and professionally.

 How to Demonstrate HOS Compliance

 All commercial drivers must track their truck driver hours of service using electronic logging devices (ELDs).
 These devices automatically record driving time, helping drivers and carriers stay within DOT HOS guidelines.
-Accurate logging is your best defense during inspections.
+Accurate ELD logs are your best defense during roadside inspections and DOT audits.

 Do Individual States Have Intrastate HOS Rules?

-During DOT Blitz Week, thousands of inspections take place nationwide.
-Inspectors heavily focus on DOT driving hours per day, ELD accuracy, and HOS rules.
-Being prepared means fewer delays and less stress during the blitz.
+During DOT Blitz Week, thousands of roadside inspections take place nationwide.
+Inspectors focus heavily on daily driving hour limits, ELD accuracy, and overall HOS compliance.
+Being fully prepared means fewer delays, lower risk of violations, and less stress during the blitz.

 Truck Driver Training: What You'll Need to Know

-Proper training is key to understanding DOT HOS.
-At MigWay, we walk our drivers through the ins and outs of hours of service rules for truck drivers, ensuring they're confident and compliant from day one.
-Knowledge is protection—on the road and at the scales.
+Proper training is the foundation of HOS compliance.
+At MigWay, we walk every driver through the ins and outs of hours-of-service rules, ensuring they're confident and compliant from day one.
+Knowledge is protection — on the road and at the scales.

 5 Skills Every Flatbed Driver Should Know

-Beyond mastering DOT hours of service limits, successful flatbedders at MigWay demonstrate these top skills:
+Beyond mastering DOT hours of service, the best flatbed drivers at MigWay demonstrate these five skills consistently:

-1. Load Securement Mastery.
-Flatbed freight must be tied down with precision—chains, binders, straps, and tarps are your best tools.
-Safety starts with a solid load.
+• Load Securement Mastery.
+Flatbed freight must be tied down with precision — chains, binders, straps, and tarps are your primary tools.
+Safety starts with a solid, inspection-ready load.

-2. Time Management.
-Balancing delivery windows with DOT HOS means smart trip planning.
-Efficiency = more miles and more money.
+• Time Management.
+Balancing delivery windows with DOT HOS means smart trip planning from the start.
+Efficiency translates directly to more miles and more earning potential.

-3. Communication.
-Whether with dispatch or shippers, clear communication prevents delays and misunderstandings.
+• Clear Communication.
+Whether with dispatch or shippers, clear communication prevents costly delays and misunderstandings.
+One quick call can save hours on the road.

-4. Adaptability.
-Road closures, weather delays, and schedule changes happen—how you respond sets you apart.
+• Adaptability.
+Road closures, weather delays, and schedule changes happen.
+How you respond to the unexpected is what sets a great driver apart from a good one.

-Ready to roll with a carrier that helps you succeed?
-MigWay offers more than just great pay—we back our drivers with training, tools, and support to stay safe and compliant.
-See our latest truck driving jobs with predictable schedules at MigWay.
-Contact us today to learn how we help you master the miles.
+MigWay offers more than great pay — we back our drivers with tools, and support to stay safe and compliant every mile.
+See our latest CDL truck driving jobs with predictable schedules.

 Want to drive with us?